hvpham-yorku/project-meetmerge/doc/sprint1/RPM.md

 - Fetch & normalize availability across time zones
 - Identify overlapping time slots
 - Display mutual availability in a clean UI
-- Generate new Calendly event or Lettucemeet poll with selected times
+- Generate a new Calendly event or Lettucemeet poll with selected times

 ---